lpcooper-arch/CS392-2025-Luke/assigns/07/MySolution/README.md

-## Assign07_02 Explanation
+# Assignment 7 MySolution README

-To solve the Game of 24, we must represent all possible arithmetic expressions as nodes in a general tree (FnGtree).
+## Game of 24 Solution Using BFS and DFS

-Every node in the tree is either
+## Algorithm Overview

-    - a TermInt (number)
+The Game of 24 solver works in four steps:

-        or
+1) Generate all expression trees: The makeTree() method recursively combines pairs of numbers using +, -, *, / operations until all numbers are used, creating all possible arithmetic expressions.

-    - a TermOpr (operation applied to two subterms)
+2) Wrap as a tree structure: The wrapAsTree() method places all generated expressions as children under a dummy root node, creating a general tree suitable for traversal.

-The helper method makeTree recursively combines all possible pairs of terms to generate every valid arithmetic structure.
+3) Enumerate using BFS and DFS:

-Each complete expression tree can then be evaluated to check if it equals 24.
+Both methods enumerate all expressions, leading to the same output.

-We search through the tree using a Breadth-First Search and Depth-First Search (both made in Assign07_01).
+4) Filter for solutions: The stream is filtered to remove the dummy root, then filtered again to find expressions that evaluate to 24.

-Both methods filter results to find all expressions that evaluate to 24.
+## Changes to Assign07_01

-We then provide code testing in the main method.
+No changes were made to the MyDequeList implementation from Assignment 4.